 - Place in a Dutch oven (or cast iron skillet, roasting pan).

 - Toss the sweet potatoes with the remaining butter and season with salt; surround the hens with the sweet potatoes.
-Add the remaining sprig of rosemary on top of the potatoes.
+Add the remaining sprigs of rosemary and two slices of lemons on top of the potatoes.

-- Place the hens in the middle rack of the oven and roast, uncovered for 50 minutes- 1 hour, until the skin is bronzed and the temperature reaches 180 degrees on a meat thermometer in the thickest part of the thigh.
+- Place the hens in the middle rack of the oven and roast, uncovered for 50 minutes- 1 hour, until the skin is bronzed and the temperature reaches 180 degrees on a meat thermometer inserted into the thickest part of the thigh.bu

 These roasted hens are spicy but not too spicy, roasted and golden to perfection, making them happy little hens.
 They really give the appearance of you going out of your way preparing a nice meal.
 I roasted mine directly in my 7-quart Le Creuset Dutch Oven but you can use a roasting pan if you don’t have one.

-Serve the hens alongside the sweet potatoes with a sprig of rosemary for garnish and you’re all set to impress.
-And it only took you 1 pot!
-They make a great romantic meal at home, but they would also work if you were having over the in-laws and wanting to show off your roasting skills, especially if the cast iron pot or dutch oven was a wedding gift!
+Serve the hens alongside the sweet potatoes with a bit of chopped rosemary with a sprig for garnish and you’re all set to impress.
+And you only have 1 pot to clean!
+They make a great romantic meal at home, but they would also work if you were having over the in-laws and wanting to show off your roasting skills, especially if the dutch oven was a wedding gift!

-Some other things you can make in your Dutch Oven is this Chicken and Sausage Gumbo Casserole, or this Game Day Gumbo.
-I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well, perfect for making this Dutch Oven Smothered Chicken recipe.
+Any leftovers you have can be tossed in these recipes, also made in a Dutch Oven: Chicken and Sausage Gumbo Casserole, or this Game Day Gumbo.
+I like that the Dutch Oven is perfect for large meals on the stovetop but also oven friendly as well, perfect for making this Dutch Oven Smothered Chicken recipe as well.